verbb/formie-headless/README.md

 To address this, we can use the data fetched for each field in our query to construct this schema string completely dynamically, using a few helper function.
 Have a look at the [utils/mutations.js](https://github.com/verbb/formie-headless/frontend/src/utils/mutations.js) file for how we construct this.
 The `getFormMutation()` will return the schema above, setup and ready to go - given a form object (received from the GraphQL query).

+Also see how we construct the GraphQL [schema and variables](https://github.com/verbb/formie-headless/blob/c2147bfce49f9d8df3ddfd3f9270659d52a4b87a/frontend/src/components/FormieForm.vue#L144-L167) to send to the server.

 <h2></h2>